AppZard1/AppzardOffline/README.md

 To be able to use appzard, your system needs to:
 - Have at least 800MB
 - Have at least 2 GB RAM
-- Have your OS Linux or Windows, MacOS isn't officially supported as of now.
+- Have your OS Linux or Windows, macOS isn't officially supported as of now.
 ## Installation
 Note: A more detailed documentation can be found [here](https://community.appzard.com/t/how-to-install-appzard-offline/376?u=mohamedtamer).
 You can install appzard on your device by: